am-sokolov/videodubber/README.md

 ## License

+Alexey Sokolov (c).
 This project is licensed under the terms of the MIT license.